 The Organization receives grants from various entities and records amounts due as a receivable when earned.
-As of December 31, 2019 and 2018, the majority of the receivables relate to amounts owed by the Baltimore City Health Department under the HIV Emergency Relief Grant Program - Ryan White (the Grantor) for invoices submitted and not paid.
+As of December 31, 2020 and 2019, the majority of the receivables relate to amounts owed by the Baltimore City Health Department under the HIV Emergency Relief Grant Program - Ryan White (the Grantor) for invoices submitted and not paid.

 Estimated losses are based on historical collection experience and the review of the current status of existing grants receivable.
-Based on this assessment, a reserve for estimated losses in the amount of \$64,559 was recorded as of December 31, 2018.
-There was no reserve recorded as of December 31, 2019.
+As of December 31, 2020 and 2019, management believes all receivables are fully collectible.
+As such, there was no reserve recorded as of December 31, 2020 and 2019.